top of page

 India, Purulia, 2019/20

 »The Last Drop« addresses the problem of water availability and distribution and the role of women in this context in rural regions of West Bengal, India.
-Within the family system, responsibility for procuring water falls to women and girls, whose daily reality often involves many hours trekking back and forth to fetch water from distant wells.
+Within the family system, responsibility for procuring water falls to women and girls, whose daily work often involves traveling significant distances to collect water from local wells.

 TRACKING GANDHI